Danielle73/access-blog/src/content/blog/post-3/post-3.md

 **Robust**: Can content be understood by a wide range of varying user tools?
 - Have I made sure to use clear HTML elements that state what a component on my webpage does for someone using assistive technology?

-At a very fundamental level I was already off to a good start, having in my own projects provided alternative image descriptions, pages with clear navigation bars, text that I hoped was clear to understand, and status messages alerting to the success or failures depending on user interactions.
+At a very fundamental level I was already off to a good start, having in my own projects provided alternative image descriptions, pages with clear navigation bars, text that I hoped was clear to understand, and status messages alerting to the successes or failures dependent on user interactions.
 Though I wasn't building large scale applications, it was encouraging to know that I had taken on these considerations at some level.

-Learning through each acronym continued to enhance how the overlap of needs didn't need to be as complicated as I previously thought.
-Admittedly the Robust principle is where I felt the least certain of how to implement.
-Here I was introduced to <abbr title=" Web Accessibility Initiative - Accessible Rich Internet Applications"> WAI-ARIA </abbr>, a completely new concept that felt like I needed to completely re-write my <abbr title="HyperText Markup Language"> HTML </abbr>.
-It was like discovering that there was another version of English.
+Working through each acronym highlighted that the overlap of user needs wasn't as complicated as I initially thought, until I reached Robust.
+This principle introduced me to <abbr title=" Web Accessibility Initiative - Accessible Rich Internet Applications"> WAI-ARIA</abbr>, which helps make web content more understandable to screen readers and other assistive tech.
+Robust didn't feel as tangible as other principles, especially as my use of assistive tech was limited.
+Initially it felt like discovering another version of English.
+Every word needed an explanation about why it was there, what it was doing and its relationship to the words around it.

-After a deeper dive, and using tools such as WAVE (more of that in my next post), the Robust principle fell into place.
-I no longer had to overhaul my <abbr title="HyperText Markup Language"> HTML </abbr>, but instead ensure that my components had a clear name, role and value for assistive technologies to understand.
+After a deeper dive, and using tools such as [WAVE](https://wave.webaim.org/) (more of that in my next post), the Robust principle eventually fell into place.
+I no longer had to fear replacing every <abbr title="HyperText Markup Language"> HTML</abbr> file I'd ever written, but instead ensure that my components had a clear name, role and value for assistive technologies to understand.
 Having a framework to work within made accessibility feel less like guesswork and more like good practice - a reliable way to approach accessibility systematically.